mercury2269/mercury2269.github.io/_drafts/entity-framework-an-object-with-the-same-key-already-exists-in-the-objectstatemanager.md

 ---
 layout: post
-title: "Entity Framework An Object With The Same Key Already Exists"
-meta-description: ""
-meta-keywords: ""
+title: "Working With Entity Framework Detached Objects"
+meta-keywords: "entity framework, detached object"
+meta-description: "Blog post about different ways of updating database from detached objects in Entity Framework."
 categories:
   - entity-framework
 tags:
   - c#
+  - entity-framework
+  - code-first
-  -
+  - detached-objects
 ---

-Detached objects, or objects that are created outside of Entity Framework(EF), don't have automatic tracking enabled, and updating database from detached objects is not hard but requires extra knowledge of EF.
+Detached objects, or objects that are created outside of Entity Framework(EF), don't have automatic tracking enabled, and updating database from detached objects is not hard, but requires extra knowledge of EF.
 With this post I'd like to spell out different ways of doing it.

+Before doing anything else, we must first check the state of an entity.
+If you are using Code First, an entity would be your POCO class that is mapped to the database table.

-First you must learn that there is a **DbContext.Entry<TEntity\>** method.
-It returns a DbEntityEntry<TEntity\> that provides access to information about the entity and the ability to perform actions on the entity.
+To get information about an entity in question, and it's relation to the current DbContext, you call a **DbContext.Entry<TEntity\>** method.
+It will return a **DbEntityEntry<TEntity\>** object which can be used to check the state and perform additional actions on the entity.

-To see if your object is detached, you pass your entity to that method and then from result you can check the state of your object:
+When you create a new instance of a class outside of EF, it will have a detached state because context is not tracking that object.

+  	var customer = new Customer();
-	var entry = _context.Entry<T>(entity);
+	var customerEntry = _context.Entry<T>(customer);
-	Debug.Write(entry.State) // returnes EntityState.Detached
+	Debug.Write(customerEntry.State) // EntityState.Detached

-If your object is in any state other than EntityState.Detached, that means EF knows about it and tracks it, so you don't need to do anything else, DbContext.SaveChanges() would take care of everything.
+If your object is in any state other than EntityState.Detached, that means EF knows about it and tracks it, so you don't need to do anything else, DbContext.SaveChanges() would take care of persisting differences into the database.

-Since the object is in the detached state, the first mistake that I made is to think that I can just simply attach it and set it to be modified.
+When at first I was trying to update database from a detached object I thought that I can simply attach it and set it to be modified.

 	public override void Update(T entity)
 	{